uviclibraries/raspberrypi/act-5.md

     ```
 3. Save and exit by pressing "ctrl" and "X" then "Y".
 4. Connect an LED in series with a resistor between GPIO pin 14 and ground.
-5. Run the Python script and watch the LED blink on and off every one second: `python3 blink.py`
+5. Run the Python script and watch the LED blink on and off: `python3 blink.py`
 6. Press "ctrl" and "C" to exit the program.
+7. Note that exiting while the LED is on will cause it to stay on.

 ## ???